 - Difficulty in chewing or swallowing

-If any of these symptoms are present on your lips, cheeks, palate, gum tissue around the teeth or tongue, face, and/or neck, you should contact one of our offices in Steele Creek or Pineville, Charlotte, NC, to schedule an oral examination with Dr. Amir Marashi.
+If any of these symptoms are present on your lips, cheeks, palate, gum tissue around the teeth or tongue, face, and/or neck, you should contact one of our offices in Charlotte, NC, our office Gastonia, NC, or our office in Fort Mill, SC, to schedule an oral examination with Dr. Amir Marashi or Dr. Jesse Ricciuti.
 He will examine your mouth and its surrounding areas thoroughly to detect the presence of infection or disease, and a biopsy may be recommended.

 If a biopsy reveals cancerous cells, surgery can be performed to remove the affected area.
 Radiation therapy is also sometimes used for small tumors.
 This involves high-energy rays that damage cancer cells and stop them from growing.
 Radiation can be effective before surgery by shrinking the tumor to ease removal during surgery or after surgery to destroy any remaining cancer cells.